fservignat/valuejunk/README.md

 ## Features left to implement

 Due to limited time, not all features were developed.
 The outstanding work still remaining are:
- - project page,
+ - project webpage,
  - user setting,
  - further improvements to the message box (ie. formatting and features)

-### Rerference:
+## Technologies

+- *full-stack framework*
-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+   - Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.

+- *HTML*
+   - The structure of the Website was developed using HTML as the main language.

+- *SCSS*
+   - The Website was styled and layed out using SCSS.

+- *Heroku*
+   - Source code is hosted on GitHub and delpoyed using Git Pages.

+- *Git*
+   - Used to commit and push code during the development of the Website

+- *Other key GEMS*
+   - cloudinary, acts-as-taggable-on, geocoder, devise, font-awesome-sass, turbo-rails

+- *Favicon.io*
+   - Favicon files were created at https://favicon.io/favicon-converter/